rudylattae/compare/doc/usage/managing-expectations.rst

     AssertionError: False is not True

-The primary focus of compare is to keep you in the "specification by example" mindset.
-The general flow for creating an example is that you:
+Since the primary focus of compare is to keep you in the "specification by example" mindset, the general flow for creating an example is that you:

 * define some **pre-conditions** for your target code